The closest thing I have to a CV right now.

 As “system responsible” for a few systems there, I also managed build- and release processes (including testing) and also verifications (test and prod), as well as being the main contact person for those applications.

-My current job is at SBAB - yay! for more web development in the financial sector, which is an important part of our society.
-The duties are (once again) not strictly front end, which feels inspiring; I like the full stack.
+My next job was at SBAB - yay! for more web development in the financial sector, which is an important part of our society.
+The duties were (once again) not strictly front end, which felt inspiring; I like the full stack.
 SBAB offered a really nice working environment, lovely co-workers and a generally helpful atmosphere, which I appreciated a lot.